“To move, to breathe, to fly, to float,

 We recommend finishing the tour at the highest viewing platform in the entire southern hemisphere; take the 88-floor high, 360-degree panoramic view of the city at the Eureka Skydeck.

 Does the life of a Melbournian seem appealing?

 Then why not live in it to enjoy the city and some of the popular Melbournian beaches for a few days?
-With boutique accommodation being pricey and a bit too “touristy”, a foreigner can always opt for house sitting in Melbourne – you get to live completely free of charge and experience the Australian life every day.
+With boutique accommodation being pricey and a bit too “touristy”, a foreigner can always opt for a house sitting in Melbourne – you get to live completely free of charge and experience Australian life every day.

 Who knows – maybe you decide to find a place of your own and never leave again.